 The word focus means “fireplace" or "hearth” in Latin.
 A fireplace is still the focal point of any home, drawing the eye to its warmth and beauty even when the fire is out.
 So, if you are considering placing a mantel over your fireplace, pay special attention to the architectural detail and make it a focus for family and friends for years to come.

 Prior to the 1800s, fireplaces were fully functional, used to heat the home, bake bread, warm mittens, and cook meals.
-In many cases, users could actually walk into the fireplace to tend the fire, as they were deeply recessed within the wall.
+In many cases, users could actually walk into the fireplace to tend the fire, as they were deeply recessed within a brick wall.

 During the 19th century, fireplaces transformed into a more aesthetic feature of the home.
 Builders added decorative panels on either side of the opening, with mantel shelves installed above.
 In the Victorian era, known for its highly ornamental style, the mantel shelf became a place for artwork or other decor.
 In many cases, that remains a primary purpose for hanging a mantel shelf.